sap01/poster-how-to/README.md

-# poster-how-to
-How to make a good academic poster
+# How to make a good academic poster

 ## Designing a Poster
 Please follow the resources in directory 'Stanford med poster guidelines'.
 They are downloaded from [https://med.stanford.edu/peds/scholarly-concentrations/research-resources.html](https://med.stanford.edu/peds/scholarly-concentrations/research-resources.html).